-Cloud computing services have become widely used, ranging from cloud storage services, like Dropbox and iCloud, to productivity suites, like G Suite and Office 365.
+Cloud computing services have become widely used, ranging from cloud storage services, like Dropbox and iCloud, to productivity suites, like Google Workspace and Office 365.
 These services offer the ability to sync documents across devices and to use professional software from any web browser or mobile device.
 As cloud computing matures, an increasingly popular solution is for users to operate a personal cloud server.

-In these instructions, we'll create a cloud storage service that you control using the open-source software, Nextcloud.
-We'll create a local test server, limited to operating in your local network.
-Then we'll install the Nextcloud client on your desktop computer and mobile device, and synchronize files between them.
-Then we'll show how you can run this same general configuration on a remote hosting service, so you can access your cloud from anywhere.
+In these instructions, we create a cloud storage service you control using the open-source software, Nextcloud.
+We create a local test server, limited to operating in your local network.
+Then we install the Nextcloud client on your desktop computer and mobile device, and synchronize files between them.
+Then we show how you can run this same general configuration on a remote hosting service, so you can access your cloud from anywhere.